sahilgarg07/Titanic-Disaster/README.md

 ## Notebooks
 1. **Titanic_Scratch.ipynb**: In this notebook, logistic regression is implemented from scratch without using any libraries.
 The aim is to predict passenger survival based on various features.
-2. **Titanic_Trees.ipynb**: This notebook focuses on data preprocessing, exploring different machine learning models, and selecting the best performing one.
+2. **Titanic.ipynb**: This notebook focuses on data preprocessing, exploring different machine learning models, and selecting the best performing one.
 Libraries such as NumPy, Pandas, Matplotlib, and scikit-learn are utilized.
 The final model achieves approximately 79% accuracy on the test dataset.

 ## Data
 - **train.csv**: This file is used to train the machine learning models.
 It contains features such as passenger class, sex, age, number of siblings/spouses aboard, number of parents/children aboard, fare, and embarked port.